 Pass-fail assessment, which is based on attendance, class contributions and the final project, increases participant accountability and learning outcomes.
 A recertification requirement of 60 CEU credits or 20 hours of a range of appropriate continuing education activities is self-reported annually and promote life-long learning.

-Qualifications:Candidates should possess the following criteria to be accepted into the program: (1) applicants work for the public sector in state, county or local government (2) they must have a minimum of 6 years in technology, and a minimum of 4 years direct responsibility for supervising employees within an information technology department; (3) candidates currently have, or are in a position to earn, a senior-level management responsibility.
-Candidates are anticipated to be chief information officers, deputies or senior directors.
+Required Qualifications:Candidates must possess the following criteria to be considered for admission to the program: (1) applicants must have a minimum of 6 years in technology, and a minimum of 4 years direct supervision of IT employees/the IT department; (2) candidates currently have a senior-level management/executive responsibility; and (3) applicants work for the public sector in state, county or local government.
+Candidates are anticipated to be chief information officers, chief technology officers, deputies or senior directors.

-Cohort: The class size will be limited to twenty five (25) individuals coming from public sector IT at the state, county or local government levels.
+Cohort: The class size will be limited to thirty (30) individuals coming from public sector IT at the state, county or local government levels.
 Candidates will be admitted based on their qualifications, past professional experience and the knowledge, perspectives and expertise they will bring to the cohort.
 A cohort is designed to provide additional benefit to participants by creating a diverse micro-community of peers with shared experiences and goals, who can advantage one and other through peer learning.

 Make-up work may be required for missed sessions.
 Awarding of the certification credential will be based on a pass-fail assessment of the program's curricular and project-based requirements.